AngusHsu/lunar-mcp-server/README.md

 - "When is the next Chinese festival?"
 - "What's my Chinese zodiac sign if I was born in 1990?"
 - "Find me 3 auspicious dates for moving house in March 2024"
+- "Calculate my BaZi (八字) for 1990-05-15 14:30"
+- "Check our BaZi compatibility for marriage"

 ### Claude Desktop Integration